MicrosoftDocs/appcenter-docs/docs/sdk/crashes/android.md

 }
 ```

-In case we have network issues or we have an outage on the endpoint and you restart the app, `onBeforeSending` is triggered again after process restart.
+In case we have network issues or an outage on the endpoint, and you restart the app, `onBeforeSending` is triggered again after process restart.

 #### The following callback will be invoked after the SDK sent a crash log successfully